Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 These implied that someday, Joseph would reign over his family.

-His brothers became angry that they threw him into an empty cistern (verses 19 and 20).
+His brothers became angry that they threw him into an empty cistern (verses 19-20).
 Later, they sold him to merchants passing by, going to Egypt.

 Coming home, they didn’t tell their father what really happened.
-Instead, they showed him Joseph’s colorful robe that they stained with a goat’s blood to appear as if he was devoured by an animal (verse 33).
+Instead, they showed him Joseph’s colorful robe that they stained with a goat’s blood to appear as if he was devoured by an animal (verses 32-33).

 What a betrayal!
 What a lie!